PiCoPress/Sprexor/README.md

 >String[] cutArr(String[], int startIndex) : Advanced excludeArr.
 It is similar to "String.substring".

 >void smooth(String[] all, String[] optList, Class cl) : "all" is all of arguments, "optList" is array of options like "-abc or --abc" to process same works.
-And "cl" is Class to run method "option".
+And "cl" is a Class to run method Option(String name, String value).